javatlacati/swiplwebtut/webspanish.md

 Where The Heck Am I?
 ^^^^^^^^^^^^^^^^^^^^

-Another handy thing to put in the top of a puzzling handler is http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.13%27,swi%28%27/doc/packages/http.html%27%29%29[+http_current_host+], whose last arg binds to the URI the server thinks it's serving.
+Another handy thing to put in the top of a puzzling handler is http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.13%27,swi%28%27/doc/packages/http.html%27%29%29[+http_current_host+], whose last arg binds to the URI el servidor thinks it's serving.

 Ouch, that hurt on 4000
 ^^^^^^^^^^^^^^^^^^^^^^^